 RGN-259 has also been used to treat neurotrophic keratitis (NK) patients with non-healing ulcers under a “Compassionate Use” IND.
 Dr. Steven Dunn, a corneal specialist, treated 4 patients for 28 days and 2 additional patients for 49 days with RGN-259.
 The eye ulcers either completely healed or demonstrated significant improvement by the end of treatment or shortly thereafter (See figure below).
 During the 30-day follow-up period patients remained healed even though the treatment regimen had been completed.

 In 2013, RGN-259 was given orphan status by the U.S. FDA for the treatment of NK.
-Subsequently, RegeneRx held an end of Phase 2 meeting with the FDA and is conducting a Phase 3 clinical trial in patients with chronic NK in 2015 through its RegenTree, LLC joint venture that was created in 2015.
+Subsequently, RegeneRx held an end of Phase 2 meeting with the FDA and is currently conducting a Phase 3 clinical trial in patients with chronic NK through its ReGenTree, llc joint venture.